NAdeKeijzer/OrderFlowLab/README.md

 ---

 ## Order Workflow
 When an order is created, inventory reservation and payment processing are handled asynchronously through Kafka events.

 Successful flow:

 1. Create inventory for the ordered products.
 2. Create an order.
-3. `OrderCreatedEvent` is published.
+3. `OrderCreatedEvent` is stored in the outbox table.
+4. The scheduled outbox publisher publishes the `OrderCreatedEvent` to Kafka.
-4. `OrderCreatedConsumer` receives the event.
+5. `OrderCreatedConsumer` receives the event.
-5. `OrderWorkflowService` starts inventory reservation.
+6. `OrderWorkflowService` starts inventory reservation.
-6. `InventoryReservationService` reserves inventory.
+7. `InventoryReservationService` reserves inventory.
-7. Available inventory quantity is reduced.
+8. Available inventory quantity is reduced.
-8. `InventoryReservedEvent` is published.
+9. `InventoryReservedEvent` is published.
-9. `InventoryReservedConsumer` receives the event.
+10. `InventoryReservedConsumer` receives the event.
-10. `PaymentRequestedEvent` is published.
+11. `PaymentRequestedEvent` is published.
-11. `PaymentRequestedConsumer` receives the event.
+12. `PaymentRequestedConsumer` receives the event.
-12. `PaymentSucceededEvent` is published.
+13. `PaymentSucceededEvent` is published.
-13. `PaymentSucceededConsumer` receives the event.
+14. `PaymentSucceededConsumer` receives the event.
-14. Order status transitions:
+15. Order status transitions:

 ```text
 CREATED